mercere99/MABE2/docs/evaluate/00_eval_overview.rst

             // that are actually alive.
             mabe::Collection alive_orgs( orgs.GetAlive() );

+            // Keep track of the maximum score because
+            // Evaluate needs to return it
+            double max_score = 0.0;

             // Loop over all the organisms
             // (alive_orgs could be replaced with orgs if we didn't bother
             // with the filtering step above)